UK Stewardship Code

 - UK Sustainable Investment Forum (UKSIF)

 We may also join collaborative engagements launched by the industry or co-ordinated by NGOs where we feel confident about the materiality of their concerns and their methods of engagement.
 Examples include:

 - Workforce Disclosure Initiative

 - The Business Benchmark on Farm Animal Welfare

 - Living Wage Foundation

-Any institutional shareholders who have not yet spoken with Schroders about stewardship of investee companies are encouraged, in the first instance, to contact Jessica Ground, our Global Head of Stewardship.
+Any institutional shareholders who have not yet spoken with Schroders about stewardship of investee companies are encouraged, in the first instance, to contact Hannah Simons, our Head of Sustainability Strategy.

 Principle 6: Institutional investors should have a clear policy on voting and disclosure of voting activity

 As active investors, we recognise our responsibility to make considered use of voting rights.
 It is therefore our policy to vote all shares at all meetings globally, except where there are onerous restrictions – for example, shareblocking.
 We do not lend stock.

 We utilise the services of the proxy voting agency ‘ISS’ to advise and deliver our proxy votes to the companies we invest.